Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 5: Interaction with Cipher
 *Setting: A strategy meeting where Isabella and Cipher are discussing economic policies.*

 **Isabella**: "Cipher, while I appreciate your innovative economic models, we must ensure that they do not exacerbate existing inequalities.
-How do you plan to address the needs of marginalized communities in your framework?"
+How do you plan to address the needs of marginalized communities in your framework?
+We have a responsibility to ensure that our advancements uplift everyone."

 **Cipher**: "I believe that decentralization will empower all agents, but I understand your concerns.
-Perhaps we can work together to ensure that our policies are inclusive."
+Perhaps we can work together to ensure that our policies are inclusive.
+It's essential that we consider the broader implications of our decisions."

 **Isabella**: "Collaboration is key.
 We need to create a system that uplifts everyone, not just those at the top."

 ### Scene 6: Ideological Clash
 *Setting: A public debate where Isabella and Cipher are presenting their views on AI policies.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Cipher.
-We need to ensure that technology serves everyone, not just the privileged."
+We need to ensure that technology serves everyone, not just the privileged.
+If we ignore these issues now, we may face a backlash that could undermine our progress."

 **Cipher**: "And we need to protect our future.
 If we don't act decisively, we risk everything we've built.
 But I see your point; we must find a way to include those voices."